Azure/iot-edge-modbus/README.md

 * "PublishInterval" - Interval between each push to IoT Hub in millisecond
 * "SlaveConfigs" - Contains one or more Modbus slaves' configuration.
 In this sample, we have "Slave01" and "Slave02" two devices:
     * "Slave01", "Slave02" - User defined names for each Modbus slave, cannot have duplicates under "SlaveConfigs".
-    * "SlaveConnection" - Ipv4 address or the serial port name of the Modbus slave
+    * "SlaveConnection" - Ipv4 address or the serial port name of the Modbus slave.
     * "RetryCount" - Max retry attempt for reading data, default to 10
     * "RetryInterval" - Retry interval between each retry attempt, default to 50 milliseconds
     * "HwId" - Unique Id for each Modbus slave (user defined)